jadengong/monopoly-board/README.md

         ++size;
     }
 ```
 Description: Inserts a node at the tail of a circular linked list.
 Using a generic value, insertAtTail first handles if the CLL is empty, then iterates to the last node in order to insert the new node there.
+The best case is O(1) is the list is empty, since a new node can be created and just adjust pointers.
+Worse case is O(N) if the list is not empty, and traversal must happen.

 Time Complexity:
 - Best Case: O(1)